sanette/ocaml-sdl3/CAVEAT.md

 # Atomic

-Do not access directly the "value" field of an AtomicInt or AtomicU32.
+Do not access directly the "value" field of an `AtomicInt` or `AtomicU32`.